serverpod/relic/doc/site/docs/02-core-concepts/02-context.md

 Relic's context system uses a **state machine** to prevent invalid operations.
 Each context type exposes only the methods that make sense for its current state, catching errors at compile time rather than runtime.

-### State Transitions
+Once you've chosen a path, you cannot backtrack.
+For example, after calling `respond()` to create a `ResponseContext`, you cannot change your mind and call `connect()` to create a `ConnectContext` instead.
+The transition is **irreversible**.

-The key insight: **You can only transition a context once**.
 This makes sense because an HTTP request can only have one outcome:

 - Either you send a response
 - Or you upgrade to WebSocket